RaShaun Allen

-RaShaun Allen (born February 25, 1990) is an American football tight end who is currently a free agent.
-He played college football at Southern University and attended John Adams High School in Cleveland, Ohio.
-He has been a member of the Seattle Seahawks, Minnesota Vikings, New Orleans Saints, Pittsburgh Steelers, and Houston Texans.
+RaShaun Allen (born May 25, 1989) is an American former professional football tight end.
+He played college football at Southern University.
+He was a member of the Seattle Seahawks, Minnesota Vikings, New Orleans Saints, Pittsburgh Steelers, and Houston Texans.

-Early years
+Early life

-Allen played high school football for the John Adams High School Rebels, graduating in 2009.
-He helped the Rebels to an 8–2 record in his senior year and was named was honorable mention all-district.
+Allen played high school football at John Adams High School in Cleveland, Ohio and graduated in 2009.
+He helped the Rebels to an 8–2 record in his senior year and was named honorable mention all-district.

 College career

 Allen played for the Southern Jaguars from 2010 to 2013.

 Professional career

-Seattle Seahawks

-Allen signed with the Seattle Seahawks on May 19, 2014 after going undrafted in the 2014 NFL Draft.
+Allen signed with the Seattle Seahawks on May 19, 2014, after going undrafted in the 2014 NFL draft.
 He was released by the Seahawks on August 30 and signed to the team's practice squad on August 31, 2014.
-He made his NFL debut on October 19, 2014 against the St. Louis Rams.
+He made his NFL debut on October 19, 2014, against the St. Louis Rams.
 He was waived on October 21, 2014, but re-signed to the team's practice squad on October 23, 2014.
 Allen was released by the Seahawks on October 30, 2014.